National High School

-#1 - 7 September 2022: Initial Website Set-up
+#1 - 7 August 2023: Initial Website Set-up

-SOP Updates site established - Score sheets Posted - SOPs Posted
+SOP Updates site established - Score sheets Posted - SOPs Posted.

-PLEASE read the SOPs carefully to best prepare your school.
+There are now just TWO SOPs.
+Read BOTH to best prepare your school.
 Involve your cadets in reading them!

 Good Luck to all Teams!

-#9 - 1 March 2023: Utilization of non-standard drill gear - gaining permission for same
+#2 - 7 August 2023: Utilization of non-standard drill gear - gaining permission for same

 The NHSDTC attempts in many cases to do something very difficult - provide a safe and exciting drill competition that maintains a balance between the service differences that allow judges to fairly and impartially evaluate drill within a set of rules that provide a somewhat even playing field between teams.
 This is not a measurable concept and it requires much judgment and educated guesswork.
 Reviewing scoresheets and final finishes by gender and service, time of day competing, service of the judge, speaking with other meet organizers and service heads, comparing scores and event aspects for service bias, regional bias and other issues to attempt to formulate a complete set of rules and standards that give all schools the most even shake possible within a completely uneven drill world.
 Generally, we believe looking at the teams that have done well at the NHSDTC, we believe that we have done that in most all regards.
 New items and concepts come forward and hard decisions have to be made.
 We learn from these and always keep an very open mind going forward.

-Again, two items to take away from this: 1) If you plan to utilize a piece of non-standard gear in competition drill, check with the meet director in advance to ensure they will allow it (note: much like lights on a rifle, etc. Just because something is NOT referenced in the rules directly does not mean it is allowed, it simply means it is not addressed as of yet.
+Again, two items to take away from this: 1) If you plan to utilize a piece of non-standard gear in competition drill, check with the meet director in advance to ensure they will allow it (note: much like lights on a rifle, velcro slings, etc. etc. Just because something is NOT referenced in the rules directly does not mean it is allowed, it simply means it is not addressed as of yet.
 And you do NOT want that to be addressed just before use on-site!
 2) Know that every rule is reviewed annually.
 As this sling becomes more widely distributed and its user base becomes more diverse, it is entirely possible like ANY rule it may change in the future.

-#10 - 03 March 2023: Minor Change - AFMAN 36-2203 has been replaced
+#3 - 7 August 2023: Minor Change - AFMAN 36-2203 has been replaced

 For the few people that have not been made aware, PAMPHLET 34-1203 - dated 13 SEPTEMBER 2022 is the current unarmed drill & ceremony manual for both the U.S. Air Force and the Space Force.
 Armed Drill (the parts involving rifle manipulation) are still government by the Army Manual TC 3-21.5 - dated May 2021.
 Downloads are available on our service manual section to the new Phamplet.